tekumara/notes/python-modules.md

 Check your version of the dependency (or python) has the import.

 ### ModuleNotFoundError: No module named X

+When the python interpreter runs, it add the current directory to sys.path (ie: PYTHONPATH), eg:

+- `python myapp/flows.py` will add _myapp/_ to the sys.path
+- `python -m myapp.flows` will add _./_ to the sys.path

 To see where a module is being imported from: